wgrover/fan/README.md

 fan
 ===

-Code for controlling a whole-house fan using an Arduino and DHT11 temperature sensors
+Code for controlling a fan using an Arduino and DHT11 temperature sensors